Chinatown, Kuala Terengganu: Culture

 The culture in Chinatown has been one that is an admixture of the Malay and Chinese traditions and lifestyles.
 Chinese traditions and customs can be found everywhere in this place and Chinese new year is celebrated widely by the Chinese residents.
 The influence of local Malay culture in Terengganu also gave rise to the small Peranakan community locally known as Mek and Awang.
-This community is quite similar to the Penang and Malacca counterparts known as Baba and Nyonya, but still retains its own uniqueness and differences.
+This community is quite similar to their counterparts in Penang and Malacca known as Baba and Nyonya, but still retains its own uniqueness and differences.
 Mek and Awang community is centred in two main places, Chinatown, and Kampung Tiruk, a village about 14 km from Kuala Terengganu.

-Similar to Baba and Nyonya in Penang and Malacca, the traditional costume of the Terengganuese Peranakan women is a special type of Kebaya known as Kebaya potong kot.
-Ornamental broidery is typical of this Kebaya.
+Similar to the Baba and Nyonya in Penang and Malacca, the traditional costume of the Terengganuan Peranakan women is a special type of kebaya known as kebaya potong kot.
+Ornamental broidery is typical of this kebaya.

 As the name implies, the residents and business traders of Chinatown are mostly Chinese although nowadays, there are other Malay or Indian traders.
-Small grocery shops, butcher shops, hardware shops, kopitiams (literally means coffee shops), cafes, restaurants and so on can be found there.
+Small grocery shops, butcher shops, hardware shops, kopitiams (traditional Chinese coffee shops), cafes, restaurants and so on can be found there.
 Many of the businesses have been operating here for decades and are handed down to the new generations of traders.

 Cuisine

-Kampung Cina is also known for its local delicacies such as roti paung, a special local bread, durian cake, pulut 'dipa' and the white keropok lekor, which is made of wolf herring or ikan parang.
+Kampung Cina is also known for its local delicacies such as roti paung, a special local bread, durian cake, pulut dipa and the white keropok lekor, which is made of wolf herring or ikan parang.
 Many local Chinese dishes, along with other Malay and Indian fares, can be found in the restaurants and food courts located here.
 As per usual with many other cities in Malaysia, modern restaurants and cafes are also available.

 The Chinese dishes (especially the Peranakan dishes) are influenced by the local East Coast culture.
 Among the influence is the usage of budu), a fish sauce made from anchovies.
 Local Chinese or Peranakan dishes that can be found here include ayam pachok, akok, rojak ceranang, roti paung dan pulut lepa.
 The kopitiams, cafes and restaurants that are available here offer local delicacies, mostly Chinese, but also Malay and Indian food.